High-Net-Worth Divorce Attorney in Albany

 -

-High net worth divorces present unique legal challenges that demand careful attention and expertise.
-One of the most significant factors in these cases is the division of marital property.
-New York’s equitable distribution laws (New York Domestic Relations Law § 236) require marital assets to be divided fairly, but not necessarily equally, based on factors like income, the length of the marriage, and each party’s contributions.
-However, clearly defining what is a marital asset and what is separate property is often a critical component of these proceedings.
+High-net-worth divorces present unique legal challenges that demand careful attention and skill from an experienced divorce lawyer Albany clients trust.
+One of the most significant aspects in these cases is the division of marital property.
+New York’s equitable distribution laws (New York Domestic Relations Law § 236) require marital assets to be divided fairly, but not necessarily equally, based on factors such as income, length of the marriage, and each party’s contributions.
+However, clearly identifying what constitutes marital assets versus separate property is often a critical component of these proceedings, and a divorce attorney in Albany is invaluable in guiding this process.

 For high-income couples, assets can include: